MaartenGr/BERTopic/docs/getting_started/clustering/clustering.md

 !!! note
     As of the v0.13 release, it is not yet possible to calculate the topic-document probability matrix for unseen data (i.e., `.transform`) using cuML's HDBSCAN.
-    However, it is still possible to calculate the topic-document probability matrix for the data on which the model was trained (i.e., `.fit` and `.fit_tranform`).
+    However, it is still possible to calculate the topic-document probability matrix for the data on which the model was trained (i.e., `.fit` and `.fit_transform`).